What is DSRIP?

 - Develop the analytical and financial core competencies for population health management.

-- Information about additional resources and services in the community, such as transportation assistance or support groups – to help ensure your patients are on a solid path to wellness
+- Information about additional resources and services in the community, such as transportation assistance or support groups

 - South (Broome & Tioga Counties)